 Auckland Council facilitates the release of land for development through the Auckland Unitary Plan and other planning processes and consenting services.

-Panuku Development Auckland helps to rejuvenate parts of Auckland – from small projects that refresh a site or building, to major transformations of town centres or neighbourhoods.
+Eke Panuku Development Auckland helps to rejuvenate parts of Auckland – from small projects that refresh a site or building, to major transformations of town centres or neighbourhoods.

-Panuku Development Auckland coordinates with Auckland Council, Auckland Transport and Watercare to deliver many of these projects together with Housing New Zealand, the New Zealand Transport Agency, and other Crown agencies.
+Eke Panuku Development Auckland coordinates with Auckland Council, Auckland Transport and Watercare to deliver many of these projects together with Kāinga Ora – Homes and Communities, Waka Kotahi New Zealand Transport Agency, and other Crown agencies.

 Mechanisms used to work together

 The Housing First Auckland partnership applies a multi-agency approach to provide ongoing wrap-around support services to help people stay in their homes and to end homelessness in Auckland.
 Find out more on the Housing First website.

-The Auckland Housing Programme is a joint initiative between Housing New Zealand and HLC to deliver small, medium and large-scale housing developments in Auckland over the next 10 years.
+The Auckland Housing Programme is one of Kāinga Ora – Homes and Communities’ large-scale projects which will deliver small, medium and large-scale housing developments in Auckland over the next 10 years.
 Read more about this initiative on the Kāinga Ora – Homes and Communities website .

-Auckland Council offers tailored services to meet consenting needs for large scale and complex developments.
-As an alternative to the standard online consenting service, the Auckland Council partners with developers through the qualified partner service (applies to standardised, repeat new builds or selected customers with approved assurance plans) and premium service (for large-scale development, infrastructure projects or social infrastructure projects including emergency housing, iwi developments and Māori housing developments).
+Auckland Council offers tailored services to meet consenting needs for large-scale and complex developments.
+As an alternative to the standard online consenting service, Auckland Council partners with developers through the qualified partner service (applies to standardised, repeat new builds or selected customers with approved assurance plans) and premium service (for large-scale development, infrastructure projects or social infrastructure projects including emergency housing, iwi developments and Māori housing developments).

 Supporting strategies and plans